 “Outside salespeople,” or outside sales employees, include any persons, 18 years of age or over, who regularly work more than one-half the working time away from the employer’s place of business selling items or obtaining orders for products or services.
-Other employees with exempt status include administrative employees, executives, and professional employees.
+Other exempt employees include:

 If an employer makes a mistake in determining sales employee exemption, and the mistake results in the employee not receiving overtime pay, then he/she may:

 Note that there is a federal law regarding exempt outside sales employees.
 The law is found in Section 13(a)(1) of the Fair Labor Standards Act (FLSA).

 Our California labor and employment lawyers will explain the following in this article:

 - 1. What employee rights are affected by the outside sales exemption?